gwstallsmith/MiQRo/README.md

 - **Scan and Update**: Use a QR code scanner to quickly scan materials and update their status, helping to keep inventory accurate in real-time.

-- **Search and Filter**: Efficiently search and filter materials based on various criteria, making it convenient to locate specific items within the laboratory.

 - **User Authentication**: Implement secure user authentication to control access and ensure that only authorized personnel can make changes to the material database.

 ## Acknowledgments